WallStreetMojo

 In the above example, it is important to note the following distinctive assets:-

-• Prepaid expenses reported as a current asset, represents the amount of prepaid expense which will be used up within one (current) financial year.
+- Prepaid expenses reported as a current asset represent the prepaid expense amount that will be used up within one (current) financial year.
 This represents the payment made by the company for goods or services to be received in the future.

-• Debtors are to be stated at ‘net value,’ which is after subtracting the provision for bad and doubtful debts.
-This provision indicates the extent of receivables which the company is not confident of retrieving from the debtors.
+- Debtors are to be stated at 'net value' after subtracting the provision for bad and doubtful debts.
+This provision indicates the extent of receivables that the company is not confident of retrieving from the debtors.

 The following are the asset details of a large manufacturing company for the year ended 31st March 2019.